aws/aws-cdk/packages/@aws-cdk/aws-cognito/README.md

 As shown in the code snippet, there are data types that are available for custom attributes.
 The 'String' and 'Number' data types allow for further constraints on their length and values, respectively.

-All custom attributes share the tree common properties `developerOnly`, `mutable` and `required`.
+All custom attributes share the common properties `developerOnly` and `mutable`.

  - `developerOnly` means that this attribute can only be modified by an administrator.
-The use of this property is discouraged in favor of the use of write permissions for attributes in the user pool client (see [AppClients](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html)),
+The use of this property is discouraged in favour of the use of write permissions for attributes in the user pool client (see [AppClients](https://docs.aws.amazon.com/cognito/latest/developerguide/user-pool-settings-client-apps.html)),

  - `mutable` allows the value to be changed after the value is set by the user.